GoogleChrome/web.dev/src/site/content/en/blog/script-component/index.md

 </div>

 <figure>
-  {% Img src="image/IypihH3o5cSpEMVp5i08dp69otp2/BAWQVlyBX1UUJOMyrBJm.gif", alt="Video showing loading progress with and without the Script component.", width="800", height="306" %}
+  {% Img src="image/IypihH3o5cSpEMVp5i08dp69otp2/BAWQVlyBX1UUJOMyrBJm.gif", alt="Video showing the loading progress for the index page with and without the Script component.
+There is a 0.5 seconds improvement in FCP with the Script component.", width="800", height="306" %}
 </figure>

 As seen in the video, [First Contentful Paint (FCP)](/fcp/) occurs at 0.4 seconds on the page without the Script component and 0.9 seconds with the Script component.